zephyrproject-rtos/zephyr/boards/atmel/sam/sam4e_xpro/doc/index.rst

 #.
 Open the ``ERASE`` jumper.

 #.
 Connect the SAM4E Xplained Pro board to your host computer using the SoC
    USB port.
-Then build and flash the :ref:`hello_world` application.
+Then build and flash the :zephyr:code-sample:`hello_world` application.

    .. zephyr-app-commands::
       :zephyr-app: samples/hello_world